Brian Dayett

-Brian Kelly Dayett (born January 22, 1957) is an American former Major League Baseball outfielder who played five seasons between 1983 and 1987 for the New York Yankees and Chicago Cubs.
-He also spent some time in Japan, playing for the Nippon-Ham Fighters of Nippon Professional Baseball from 1988 until 1991.
+Brian Kelly Dayett (January 22, 1957 – September 7, 2025) was an American Major League Baseball (MLB) outfielder who played five seasons between 1983 and 1987 for the New York Yankees and Chicago Cubs.
+He also spent some time in Japan, playing for the Nippon-Ham Fighters of Nippon Professional Baseball (NPB) from 1988 until 1991.

 Early life

-Dayett was born in New London, Connecticut, and grew up in Deep River, Connecticut.
+Brian Kelly Dayett was born in New London, Connecticut, on January 22, 1957.
+He was raised in Deep River, Connecticut.
 Deep River has since named their Little League Baseball program for him.
-After graduating from Valley Regional High School, he played baseball for Saint Leo College.
+After graduating from Valley Regional High School, he played baseball for two seasons for Saint Leo College, batting .311 as a sophomore and .381 as a junior.
+In 2019, Dayett was inducted into the Saint Leo University Athletic Hall of Fame.

 Playing career

 New York Yankees

 Dayett was drafted by the New York Yankees in the 16th round (416th overall) in the 1978 amateur entry draft.
 He began his first season in professional baseball that summer with the Oneonta Yankees of the Class A-Short Season New York–Penn League.
 Batting .309, he hit 11 home runs and co-led the league with 20 doubles in 68 games.
 He hit .256 for the Double-A West Haven Yankees of the Eastern League in 1979.
 He began the 1980 season at Double-A for the Nashville Sounds in the Southern League.
 After being hit by a pitch in the face, he spent the rest of the season between the Class A Alexandria Dukes, a co-op team in the Carolina League, and the Yankees' Class A affiliate in the Florida State League, the Fort Lauderdale Yankees.
 Across all three teams, he batted .264.

 Dayett returned to Double-A Nashville in 1981, batting .269 with 18 home runs.
 Again with the Sounds in 1982, he led the league with a .532 slugging percentage while he hit .280 with 34 home runs.
 He propelled Nashville to win the Southern League championship with a two-out, bottom-of-the-thirteenth-inning walk-off home run scoring Buck Showalter.
 That season, he was selected for the Southern League All-Star Game, named to the postseason All-Star team, and won the league MVP award.

 In 1983, he led the International League with 35 home runs and 108 runs batted in for the Triple-A Columbus Clippers.
 He was called up to the Yankees after the season.

 Dayett made his major league debut at Yankee Stadium on September 11, 1983, at the age of 26, appearing as a pinch hitter for Omar Moreno.
 He collected a hit in his first at-bat off of the Baltimore Orioles' Mike Flanagan.
 He ended up hitting .207 in 11 games that year.
 He began the 1984 season in Columbus, where he hit .304, but was called up to New York in June, hitting .244 with the Yankees.

-On December 4, 1984, the Yankees traded Dayett with Ray Fontenot to the Chicago Cubs in exchange for Porfi Altamirano, Rich Bordi, Henry Cotto, and Ron Hassey.